fhunleth/nerves_system_npi_imx6ull/README.md

 | RTC                  | Yes w/ battery                  |
 | HW Watchdog          | i.MX6 watchdog enabled on boot.
 Be sure to enable `heart` in your vm.args or the device will reboot |

-WARNING: 32 GB and larger MicroSD cards don't seem to work!
+WARNING: 32 GB and larger MicroSD cards don't work!

 ## Using